Green iguanas are herbivores which means that they eat plant matter. In the wild, iguanas eat leaves, flowers, and some fruits.

 Bread and grains can be occasionally added to your pet’s food.
 Cooked pasta, cooked rice, and whole grain bread make a nice treat for your iguana.
 Make sure the food is chopped for easy eating.

 Crickets and mealworms are often a standard part of a pet reptile’s diet.
 This is not the case for green iguanas.
 They are herbivores and are not designed to eat insects.
 Insects are a source of protein and adult iguanas do not need a lot of protein.
 What protein they need is gotten from greens and vegetables.
 Too much protein may actually be harmful to a pet iguana.
-If you want to feed your iguana crickets and mealworms, use the insects as treats, and only sparingly.

 An iguana will get a lot of his water from his food, but still needs a source water.
 A heavy bowl, that is difficult to spill and filled with fresh water, should always be available.